artorias961/robotics-dog/README.md

   - Dectect objects such as 2D and/or 3D object
   - Determine the distance of an object
   - If possible create an algorithm to find the main host and follow the host using computer vision (host must use distinct color or a local node such as a esp32 or pico w)
-  - Control all servo motors with limiting of degree
+  - Control all servo motors that will be semi controlled by the camera's
+  - Ultrasonic will be used to verify if the dog is near a wall (must be a flat surface and help the camera to detect different levels of surfaces)
+  - The master board will either be a raspberry pi 4, PYNQ board, or a nano jetson board.
+All boards are capable to have slave boards if needed
 - Mechanical
   - Determine what type of filament for the final product
   - Determine what type of [infill patterns](https://all3dp.com/2/cura-infill-patterns-all-you-need-to-know/)